HL7/cql/input/pages/02-authorsguide.md

 ### Using Define Statements

-Because CQL allows any number of [.kw]#define# statements with any identifiers, we can structure the logic of the measure to communicate more meaning to readers of the logic.
+Because CQL allows any number of <span class="kw">define</span> statements with any identifiers, we can structure the logic of the measure to communicate more meaning to readers of the logic.
 For example, if we look at the description of the quality measure:

 __________________________________________________________________________________________________________________________________________________________
 _Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement period._